Climate Strategy | Strengthening Climate Resilience | Low Carbon | Shin Kong Life Sustainability

 Climate Scenario Analyses and Stress Tests

-Application Risk Category Climate Scenario Description Analysis and results Risk response
+Application Risk Category Climate Scenario Description

-Operating locations and Investment property
+Operating locations and Investment real estate

 Real estate collateral